 In 2005, two Moscow bookstores selling Russian translations of a book written by Mr. Sharp were mysteriously burnt down.
 In June 2007, Venezuelan President Hugo Chavez accused Mr. Sharp of stirring unrest in Venezuela.
 In 2010 in Vietnam opposition activists were arrested for distributing a book written by Mr. Sharp.

-Most recently his 93 page “From Dictatorship to Democracy,” which is available in 28 languages, has inspired dissidents in Tunisia and Egypt and was used by movements that toppled the governments of Belarus, Georgia, Kyrgyzstan, Serbia and the Ukraine.
+Most recently his 102 page pdf document, “From Dictatorship to Democracy,” which is available in 28 languages, has inspired dissidents in Tunisia and Egypt and was used by movements that toppled the governments of Belarus, Georgia, Kyrgyzstan, Serbia and the Ukraine.
 The book has been declared illegal in Iran.
-Sharp’s writings on “Civilian-Based Defense,” a 174 page PDF document, were used by the Estonian, Latvian and Lithuanian governments during their separation from the Soviet Union in 1991.
+Sharp’s “Civilian-Based Defense,” a PDF document of 174 pages, was used by the Estonian, Latvian and Lithuanian governments during their separation from the Soviet Union in 1991.

 Gene Sharp’s fundamental philosophy is that all dictatorial power depends on, and devolves from, the subjects’ obedience to the orders of the ruler.
 Sharp cites the French judge Étienne de La Boétie, a founder of modern French political philosophy, that if the subjects of a particular state recognize that they are the source of the state’s power they can refuse their obedience and leaders will be left without power.

 In 1983 Mr. Sharp founded The Albert Einstein Institution.
 According to the institute’s website it is

 “dedicated to advancing the study and use of strategic nonviolent action in conflicts throughout the world.
 It is committed to the defense of freedom, democracy, and the reduction of political violence through the use of nonviolent action.”